You can essentially take this as a general list of recommendations.

 Hardware

-Previous Daily Driver Laptops up to August 2024
+Previous Daily Driver Laptops

 Unfortunately, the Gigabyte’s battery renders it a bit impractical, and the T430’s display broke (again).
 As a result, I’ve been moving towards daily driving my P5x laptops.
 Still, the stories behind my previous daily drivers are pretty interesting, so I’ve left them here below.